ByAUJay

 - Examples:

-- StarkWare’s ZK-rollups to batch process KYC checks efficiently.
+- StarkWare’s ZK-rollups that streamline KYC checks by processing them in batches efficiently.

 3. Automated & On-Chain KYC Verification